Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: The canonical quantum scattering diagram

 \begin{prop} For each ray $\rho$ of $\Sigma$,with primitive generator $m_\rho \in \Lambda_{\rho}$ pointing away from the origin, the Hamiltonian $\hat{H}_{\rho}$ attached to $\rho$ in the scattering diagram $\hat{\fD}^\can$ satisfies

 \end{prop}

 \begin{proof} The only contributions to $\hat{H}_{\rho} \mod G$ come from the multiple covers of the exceptional divisors $E_{j}$.
-The result then follows from Lemma 23 of \cite{bousseau2018quantum_tropical}, which relies on the study of Gromov-Witten theory of local curves done by Bryan and Pandharipande in \cite{MR2115262}. \end{proof}
+The result then follows from \cite[Lemma 23]{bousseau2018quantum_tropical}, which relies on the study of Gromov--Witten theory of local curves done by Bryan and Pandharipande in \cite{MR2115262}. \end{proof}

 \begin{prop} The canonical quantum scattering diagram $\hat{\fD}^\can$ is a scattering diagram for the data $(B,\Sigma)$, $P$, $G$ and $\varphi$.
 Concretely, for every ideal $I$ of $P$ of radical $G$, there are only finitely many rays such $(\fd, \hat{H}_{\fd})$ such that $\hat{H}_{\fd} \neq 0 \mod I$. \end{prop}